BioSSA/BioSSA.github.io/03-example.markdown

 nm <- noise.model(bs, 1:3, model = -1.2)
 summary(nm)

-#dependence of noise on trend
+#dependence of a noise on a trend
 good <- 3
 ylim1 <- c(-10, 10)
 ylim2 <- c(-1, 1)